-What Your Bowel Movements Can Tell You About Your Health
+What Your Food Craving Could Be Telling You About Your Health

 The health of your gastrointestinal system can impact many aspects of your overall well-being, including your skin, immunity, and mental wellness.
 But, in taking a closer look at your gastrointestinal health, we can gather invaluable insight into your body’s overall condition.
 More specifically, your bowel movements can offer important clues about how well your body is functioning.